youngboy/engine-docs/source/data-privacy.md

 If you've configured Engine caching and Engine determines that a response it sees is cacheable, then the response will be stored in your [Engine cache](./caching.html#config.stores) (either in memory or as an external memcache you configure).

-Engine reports the query variables for every trace sample it stores.
-You can tell Engine to ignore private variables using the [`privateVariables`](./proxy-config.html#Reporting) configuration option in the proxy or you can prevent all variables from being reported with [`noTraceVariables`](./proxy-config.html#Reporting).

 #### `response.errors`

 If the proxy sees a response with an `"errors"` field, it will read the `message` and `locations` fields if they exist and report them to the Engine cloud service.